ProgrammingGuy001/multi_client_chat_application/README.md

 ## How It Works
 ### Architecture Flow
+- Clients must provide login credentials (username and password) to gain access to the chat.
 1. **Server**:
-    - Listens for incoming client socket connections on a specified port.
+    - Listens for incoming client socket connections on a specified port and validates login credentials.
     - Manages connected clients using threads to broadcast their messages to all other clients.
     - Handles proper disconnection when a client terminates their session.